gauteh/lieer/docs/index.md

 ## Disclaimer

-Gmailieer will not and can not:
+Lieer will not and can not:

 * Add or delete messages on your remote account (except syncing the `trash` or `spam` label to messages, and those messages will eventually be [deleted](https://support.google.com/mail/answer/7401?co=GENIE.Platform%3DDesktop&hl=en))
 * Modify messages other than their labels

-While Gmailieer has been used to successfully synchronize millions of messages and tags by now, it comes with **NO WARRANTIES**.
+While Lieer has been used to successfully synchronize millions of messages and tags by now, it comes with **NO WARRANTIES**.

 ## Requirements